nvoevodin/industry_indicators_ETL/README.md

 # Authentication

 TLC Employees authenticate to the Azure Server using their network email address and password.
 Multi-factor authentication is enabled for these users.
 Authentication is provided and managed by IT.
+An Admin can create roles for devs and users.

 #Other